1.0 Introduction

 for encryption, and the database wrapping key is referenced asSQL_Server_Key

-in the Fortanix-Data-Security-Manager (DSM) andekm_login_key
+in the Fortanix-Data-Security-Manager (DSM) and asekm_login_key

 Before proceeding with the integration, ensure the following prerequisites: